COVID-19 is a global pandemic. AFC Urgent Care Allen is here to help with resources, guidance, and information:

 AFC Urgent Care Allen is here to provide you with the best sources of information from our social media platforms, leading healthcare agencies, and frequent major media updates.
 Misinformation from unverified social media sources can cause patients to panic or participate in ineffective prevention methods.
 Use the following modules and links to learn more!

 Important Update: AFC Urgent Care Allen does not test for the COVID-19 virus.
-Make sure you call our clinics in advance and determine your best treatment option.
+Make sure you call in advance and determine your best treatment option.
 If you plan to visit please wear a protective mask.
 Patients that have the virus should visit an emergency department for care.

 However, patients that don’t meet the clinical guidelines as a likely match for COVID-19 can still be tested for seasonal illnesses.
 The common cold and flu have similar symptoms to COVID-19: Sneezing, coughing, and fever.
 The guidelines for COVID-19 testing include all of the following.
 If you meet all three guidelines, then visit an emergency room for care: